TNO/scaling-res-profiles/README.md

-# NLP model to scale RES profiles
+# Nonlinear programming (NLP) model to scale Renewable Energy Sources (RES) profiles
-This repository has an NLP optimization model to scale renewable energy sources (RES) profiles from historical data to future target capacity factor.
+This repository has an NLP optimization model to scale RES profiles from historical data to future target capacity factor.

 ## Files description
 + **[config.toml](config.toml)**: configuration file with main parameters to run the model